howsoai/platform-installation-examples/opentelemetry/README.md

 To process telemetry data, the Howso Platform requires that the cluster be running an [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
 Individual components of the system forward data to the collector, which in turn forwards it onwards to other observability tools.
 An OpenTelemetry collector might forward traces to a [Jaeger](https://www.jaegertracing.io/) instance and metrics to [Prometheus](https://prometheus.io), for example.
 So long as the collector is running, the Howso Platform is agnostic to the specific choice of observability backends.

 The Howso Platform does not require an OpenTelemetry collector for standard data processing and synthesis tasks.
-It is only required to collect more detailed metrics about individual components' operation and to debug performance and scaling problems in the system.
+It is only required to collect more detailed metrics about individual components' operations and to debug performance and scaling problems in the system.

 ## Installing the Collector